samthor/https-forward/README.md

     .example.com
     test                  localhost:9000
     under-example         any-hostname-here.com:9000

+    # Clear the current suffix with a single "." (otherwise below would be "*.example.com.example.com")
+    .

     # You can include ? or * to glob-match domain parts (this does NOT match "-")
     *.example.com         localhost:9000